keikai/doc/dev-ref/Configuration.md

 1. If some functions not yet supported by Keikai spreadsheet are used in a formula, re-evaluation breaks the cached value even if precedent cells do not change.
-2. If some customized function **only** supported in Keikai spreadsheet are used in a formula, a cache is always `#NAME!` error.
-Users must enforce re-evaluation by calling `Range.refresh(true, true, true)`.
+2. If you use a customized function **only** supported in Keikai spreadsheet in a formula, the cached result is always `#NAME!` error.
+Application developers must enforce re-evaluation by `Range.refresh(true, true, true)`.

 ## Exporting
 Default value: **false**